Application Modernization Strategy: The Complete Guide

 Rebuild

-Rebuilding keeps the scope and specifications of the app and builds the components of the applications right from scratch.
+Rebuilding keeps the scope and specifications of the app and builds the components of the application right from scratch.
 For this, it uses new technologies, frameworks, and programming languages in a PaaS environment.

 Furthermore, rebuilding helps in building apps faster, reduces operational costs, and accelerates innovation.
 You can choose this option when you don’t possess the necessary technical expertise or the budget to refactor or re-architect an app.